 Sun Damage pigmentation is a direct result of years of daily exposure to the sun.
 This damage to the skin causes darkened patches, spots and uneven skin tone often referred to as sunspots.
 This type of pigmentation is most often seen on sun-exposed areas such as the face, chest, shoulders and arms.

-Melasma Pigmentation is Commonly seen during pregnancy, Melasma presents as large patches of pigmentation generally appearing on the forehead, cheeks, upper lip and chin.
+Commonly seen during pregnancy, Melasma presents as large patches of pigmentation generally appearing on the forehead, cheeks, upper lip and chin in a symmetrical pattern.
 This type of pigmentation is caused by fluctuations in hormone levels, and may be triggered by pregnancy, the contraceptive pill and other hormonal therapies.

-Post-inflammatory hyperpigmentation develops from any form of injury to the skin, including burns and trauma, and can also occur after aggressive skin treatments such as chemical peels and laser.
+Post-inflammatory hyperpigmentation develops from any form of injury to the skin, including acne scarring, burns or trauma, and can also occur after aggressive skin treatments such as chemical peels and laser.